malak584/notique-notes-app/README.md

 npm start
 Now open your browser and go to http://localhost:3000 to see the app in action.

-API Endpoints
+🔌 API Endpoints
 Here are the available API routes for the backend:

-GET /api/notes/get - Retrieve all notes
+GET /api/notes/get – Retrieve all notes

-POST /api/notes/create - Create a new note
+POST /api/notes/create – Create a new note
+Request body:

+json
+Copier
+Modifier
+{
-Request body: { "title": "note title", "content": "note content" }
+  "title": "note title",
+  "content": "note content"
+}

-PUT /api/notes/update/:id - Update an existing note
+PUT /api/notes/update/:id – Update an existing note Request body:

+json
+Copier
+Modifier
+{
-Request body: { "title": "updated title", "content": "updated content" }
+  "title": "updated title",
+  "content": "updated content"
+}

-DELETE /api/notes/delete/:id - Delete a note by ID
+DELETE /api/notes/delete/:id – Delete a note by ID

-Usage
+🧠 Usage
 HomePage: Displays all notes fetched from the server.

 CreatePage: Allows users to create a new note.